react-native-community/releases/README.md

 from turn around to get a fix in being longer.

-To reconcile these two different use-cases, React Native’s release process is a different one from the one many users are familiar with in the JavaScript ecosystem.
+To reconcile these two different use-cases, React Native’s release process is a different one from the one many users are familiar within the JavaScript ecosystem.

 ## The process at a high-level

 1. A new version branch is branched off of the `master` branch–hereafter referred to as “the stable branch”.
-1. A [release candidate][RC] is released from the stable branch, allowing users to try it out and provide feedback–hereafter referred to as “the RC”.
+1. A [release candidate][RC] is released from the stable branch, allowing the community to try it out and provide feedback–hereafter referred to as “the RC”.
 1. Additional changes that have landed in the `master` branch since the stable branch was originally created and are deemed required for the version to be